 Focus on the subjects you like the most and make sure to get contacts and practical experience through a part time job or voluntary work, says Anette Remme.
-She holds a master’s degree in Culture, Environment and Sustainability and works at The Norwegian Association of Youth with Disabilities's.
+She is working at The Norwegian Association of Youth with Disabilities's.

 Be proactive, be bold, do not give up, believe in yourself and don’t panic.
 That is Marius Korsnes best tip to new students.
-Marius holds amaster's from Centre for Development and the Environment and is now a postdoctoral researcher at NTNU.
+Marius is now a postdoctoral researcher at NTNU.

 Follow your passions without losing track of the practicalities involved in making a career afterwards, says Liv Jorun Andenes.
 She holds a master’s degree in Culture, Environment and Sustainability, and works with communication at The City of Oslo's Agency for Urban Environment.